Sprint review and sprint retrospective. Sounds a bit similar, right?

 Make sure the meeting does not exceed the set length

-Make note of the time and moderate where necessary.
+Make note of the time during the meeting and moderate where necessary.
 No one likes long meetings, especially when they were supposed to end 20 minutes ago.
 Sticking to the timeframes makes the sprint review efficient and shows respect to everyone’s time.

 Invite everyone and encourage more people to join

 The more perspectives you hear, the better progress you’ll have.
 Sprint review is a unique time in the project when not only the Scrum team comes together but outsiders get to join too.
 It is a perfect opportunity to hear customer feedback, catch up with business stakeholders, and get inspiration for future sprints.

 Respect the Scrum values and framework but maintain a friendly atmosphere and keep the meeting engaging.
 Yes, we are reviewing the result of the sprint and presenting it in return for stakeholder feedback.
 But!
 There is no need to make it feel like something that agile teams should be nervous about.
 Also, leave the room for random discussion too (but not too much).

 Any idea, critique, or suggestion should be logged to discuss them with the team later before implementing.
 Ps – a sprint retrospective is a great place for suggestions review.
 In fact, it’s where you are supposed to discuss those.
 So, with the sprint review meetings, focus on gathering rather than analyzing.
 Use a digital to-do list that everyone can access for that.